Instructions on China Visa Application >> Family Visa (Long Term)

 A photocopy of the driver's license or major utility bill with your name and address is required.

-The Surname, Given Name you fill MUST match exactly as shown in your passport's bio page.
-Check your passport before fill them in.
+The Surname, Given Name MUST match exactly as shown in your passport's bio page.
+Given name is your first name + middle name as appear in your passport.

-Gender, Date of birth, Nationality, Passport number, etc. must be exactly the same as the passport bio page.
+Gender, Date of birth, Nationality, Passport number, etc. must be exactly the same as shown in your passport.

 All entries in the form must be filled in truthfully, accurately, and completely.
 Any mistakes or omissions will cause the visa application to be rejected.

-* Spouse's address, Parents address must be the current address of where they are staying, must be COMPLETE ADDRESS including street, city, state, country.
+* Spouse's address must be the current address including street, city, state, country.

 * Entries that are "NOT APPLICABLE" need a statement to back up, and must be explained in detail.